Stocking up on some core basics, and having them to hand when you're low on time or meal inspiration, is always a good idea.

-Broadly speaking, tinned and dried goods are the best options to have on hand at all times, regardless of whether we're in a crisis or not.
-These foods often have a longer shelf-life than fresh food and are also extremely versatile.
+Broadly speaking, tinned and dried goods are the best options as these foods often have a longer shelf-life than fresh food and are also extremely versatile.

 Our pantry staples series takes a look at the ingredients that most people usually have in their press at home, showing you tasty ways to use up what you have and how to make sure you get the best out of your goods.

 If we were to recommend a few things that we think you should have on hand right now, we'd be hard-pressed to keep the list short!
 Here are some of our favourite pantry staples that we think you should have in your press right now.

 Is there any food more comforting than a bowl of delicious pasta?
 Dried pasta comes in heaps of different forms, is easy to store and cooks quickly.
 While we love making fresh pasta when we have the time – if we get stuck at home for a few weeks soon, we might be able to perfect the craft! – dried pasta is a great alternative.

 Along with a couple of other storecupboard staples, you can easily whip up a nutritious dinner as long as you have some sort of pasta on hand: think spaghetti bolognese, carbonara, or even pasta with pesto.